ohtorii/OpeninHidemaruEditor/VisualStudioCode/README.md

-# hellomenu README
+# OpenInHidemaruEditor README

-This is the README for your extension "hellomenu".
+This is the README for your extension "OpenInHidemaruEditor".
 After writing up a brief description, we recommend including the following sections.

 ## Features